 If you are serious about trying your hand at foraging, I strongly recommend joining a group or forum on the subject so that you can double-check that the plants you harvested are what you think they are and that they are safe to eat.
 Although dandelions are ubiquitous, easy to identify, and completely edible, other plants have poisonous look-alikes, have only certain parts that are safe to eat or are only edible at certain stages in their growth.
 This is especially true for mushrooms, which can be either a delicious delicacy or an unwelcome trip to the ER, depending on your skills at identifying them.

 If you do pursue foraging for wild greens and fungi, you will be astonished to discover just how much wonderful food we have trampled underfoot or even attempted to eradicate in favor of inedible grass lawns.

 Tip 9: Grow a Garden

-If you have a patch of earth that you can till, you should consider growing a vegetable garden, and if you don't, you should consider growing vegetables or herbs in your windowsill.
+If you have a patch of earth that you can till, you should consider growing a vegetable garden, and if you don't, you should consider growing vegetables or herbs on your windowsill.
 Don't expect immediate returns, and don't be discouraged if your plants fail to thrive.
 Gardening is a skill that takes time and research to master, but it is one with vast rewards.

 For those new to gardening, focus on quick-growing plants that don't have to fruit out and don't require a lot of care.
-The specifics will vary depending on your soil, climate, and how much sunlight your garden/windowsill get.
-Herbs are a great place to start, as fresh herbs are often nutrient-rich as well as being flavorful, and many of them are tough plants that are hard to kill.
+The specifics will vary depending on your soil, climate, and how much sunlight your garden/windowsill gets.
+Herbs are a great place to start, as fresh herbs are often nutrient-rich as well as flavorful, and many of them are tough plants that are hard to kill.